-Below we consider the case in which the BIC originates from the degenerate point $D_{2,3}^0$ (see Fig.~\ref{dispCurveMulti}) when the condition (\ref{p=0emitted}) is satisfied for all nonzero orders $p = \pm 1, \pm 2, \ldots$.
-In such case, the infinite-grating eigenmode whose $x$-profile is odd with respect to the center of each uniform segment has vanishing contribution from the zeroth Fourier harmonic and thus minimal radiation losses.
-At the same time, the infinite-grating eigenmode whose $x$-profile is even with respect to the center of each uniform segment has significant contribution from the zeroth Fourier harmonic and thus leaks out of the grating waveguide.
+Below we mainly focus on the degenerate BIC originating from the degeneracy point $D_{2,3}^0$ (see Fig.~\ref{dispCurveMulti}) when the condition (\ref{p=0emitted}) is satisfied for all nonzero diffraction orders $p = \pm 1, \pm 2, \ldots$.
+The analysis of the degenerate BICs at other mode-crossing points $D^l_{n,n+1}$ is alike.

-Note that in the same region of parameters, there exists a waveguide eigenmode comprising the same two, but anti-phased infinite-grating eigenmodes.
-In general, it has a very different spatial structure and a different eigenfrequency.
-So, it does not interfere with the considered BIC and will be discussed elsewhere.

 The content of the paper is as follows.
+We overview the genesis and field constituents of BICs in a planar grating waveguide in sect.
+II.
 In sect.
-II we present the necessary analytical formulae describing the infinite-grating eigenmodes as well as the waveguide eigenmodes.
+III we present the necessary analytical formulas describing the infinite-grating eigenmodes as well as the waveguide eigenmodes.